Anonto050/Anonto050/README.md

-- 🔭 I’m currently studying as a 4th year CS undergrad student at **BUET**
+- 🔭 I’m currently working as a Software Enginner at **Therap BD Ltd**

 - 🌱 I’m currently learning **ML and DevOps**